 Although smoking is already known to be a health hazard, this new research adds to the evidence linking it to earlier menopause.
 Clearly, smoking is a major health risk which should be avoided whenever possible.
 Women who smoke should be made aware of the potential impact of their habit on their reproductive health, and should be encouraged to consider quitting before it’s too late.

 When you quit smoking, it increases your odds of a quick conception, which is great news.
 In just two months of quitting, your natural fertility improves and within a year, the negative effects could be completely reversed.
 A healthier pregnancy is guaranteed for women who quit smoking before conceiving.
 Second-hand smoke has a similar negative impact on fertility.
-Therefore, if the couple are both smokers, it is vital for them to quit together.
+Therefore, if the couple are both smokers, it’s vital for them to quit together.
 Do you live with a smoker?
 You should think about moving or finding ways to minimise being in contact with second-hand smoke.
+Imagine your body as a garden – when you stop smoking, you’re not just pulling out weeds, you’re giving your fertility a chance to bloom in ways you never thought possible.

 Photo Credit: “Smoke” (CC BY-SA 2.0) by Infomastern